Hizbullah Member Sentenced to Life in Hariri Assassination

 Comments 3

-Missing cedars almost 4 years
+Missing cedars 4 years

 Only one guy carried out this entire assisination?
 Why not sentence the head of snake?

-Thumb warrior almost 4 years
+Thumb warrior 4 years

 What a joke!

-Thumb bobcorn almost 4 years
+Thumb bobcorn 4 years

 Care and Legacy won't build a future, when the apple falls that far from the tree and rots away.
 You have more chances to build a new legacy rather than hang on to whims and hopes that a legacy will prevail.
 Move on brother and let go of this cesspool